For every app that I use, there is a China equivalent that I put into a category on my phone called “China.”

 3. If you like to listen to podcasts or watch Youtube videos, download lots before you leave for China, where you will hardly be able to stream/download.

 4. Download these apps before leaving for China (once you get there, downloading apps can become tricky especially if you have an Android phone, since Google Play is blocked): WeChat, Baidu Maps/AutoNavi Maps (for getting around), Didi Chuxing (for getting taxis), Dianping (for finding restaurants and shops), Moji Weather (for checking the weather and air pollution level), Ctrip (for booking train tickets/flights if you’re traveling within China).

 5. Learn Chinese.
 It will be more useful than you think in the long term.

-I write a weekly email newsletter on tech trends in China.
-Subscribe at 996.ggvc.com.
+I write a weekly email newsletter on tech trends in China, and co-host a podcast on US-China cross-border tech.
+Subscribe and listen at 996.ggvc.com.